ABorrel/chemmaps-InterPred-Bodymap/README.md

 - remove descriptors in interpred
 - create random int for folder for update in descriptor
 - clean update folder
+- check error in line 48 of interpred R script
+- add error page in the project to hide sources
+- add when upload chemical add log

 ### ChemMaps